sigilante/radio-dj/README.md

 `%tower` stores a configurable url+timestamp for media and relays chat messages to all subscribers.

-`%tuner` provides a static tuned-in station with chatbox to arbitrary observers who log in with an rbit id
+`%tuner` provides a static tuned-in station with chatbox to arbitrary observers who log in with an Urbit id

+- access a broadcasting ship at its url `https://my.ship/apps/tuner`
+- currently (~2024.10.16) chat messages are not yet supported pending auth

 ## UI